 The most common cause of an ATV battery that is getting hot is from overcharging or due to a defective battery.
-Overcharging may occur if the voltage regulator on the ATV is defective or chagrin the battery at too high of an amp setting with an external charger.
+Overcharging may occur if the voltage regulator on the ATV is defective or charging the battery at too high of an amp setting with an external charger.

 In this post, we will closely examine all of these scenarios.